 The Love Food, Fight Waste program is meant to offer community members resources and information on how to reduce food waste.
-Launched on Stop Food Waste Day (April 27, 2022), community members can look forward to a new topic each month that will include a variety of ways to get involved and learn, including videos, calls to action, blog posts, and more.
+Launched on Stop Food Waste Day in 2022, community members can look forward to exploring topics about a variety of ways to get involved and learn, including videos, calls to action, blog posts, and more.

 Pick up your free refrigerator magnet today at either the City Hall front desk (410 E Washington Street, Iowa City) or at Table to Table (Pepperwood Plaza, 1049 US-6 E, Iowa City)!